Online Exclusive Articles

 Frayne McAtee, a specialist with ProEco Products (who make the pressurized water pump used in the system) said that Rainwater harvesting doesn’t have to use a pool.
 A collection tank can be smaller and placed anywhere, even under a driveway.
 Mary Angle, a consultant with EcoRain estimated that I would recoup the $20,000 cost of installing this system in less than six years through water savings.

 I decided to host an event in conjunction with my building the rainwater harvesting system.
 I invited the local press, politicians, contractors, the water district, municipalities, vendors the CLCA, and potential clients.
 The local paper ran a big two-page article on the event.
-Google Mike Garcia/Easy Reader newspaper and you can read the favorable press this event got and the mayor of my town endorsing me as the local source to call when you need this kind of work done, as well as branding me as the go to guy for Rainwater Harvesting in Los Angeles!
+Google Mike Garcia/Easy Reader newspaper and you can read the favorable press this event got and the mayor of my town endorsing me as the local source to call when you need this kind of work done, as well as branding me as the go-to guy for Rainwater Harvesting in Los Angeles!

 Many onlookers came to the event I had in conjunction with building my Rainwater Harvesting system.
 I did the heavy labor before the event, so the event itself was more of an educational event.

 My background is landscaping, so knowing the low water usage plants and drip irrigation is second nature.
 If you are a pond builder and are not familiar with these two elements, ask yourself this “Why do I leave so much money on the table?”
 Enrolling in a horticulture class at your local college will pay huge dividends.
 Rainwater Harvesting is here to stay.
 Don’t get left behind.
-Even if you are not interested in putting in an entirely new landscape, perhaps you can save you client money by offering to retrofit their existing sprinklers to drip irrigation, fed by a rainwater harvesting system?
+Even if you are not interested in putting in an entirely new landscape, perhaps you can save your client money by offering to retrofit their existing sprinklers to drip irrigation, fed by a rainwater harvesting system?

 Phone: (310) 374-1199